Bolfek-Radovani, Jasmina, Knitting drum machines for exiled tongues, Tears in the Fence, Dorset: 2022 (UK £9.99 | EU & Overseas £14.39).

 The book is available to buy through the Pay / Subscribe / Donate page.

-The multilingual glossary contains translations of all the Croatian and French words appearing in the Knitting drum machines for exiled tongues collection.
-The glossary (PDF format) is downloadable below.
+The multilingual glossary contains meanings of the Croatian and French words appearing in the Knitting drum machines for exiled tongues collection.
+The document is currently in development and will be available here soon.

 Sound materials, videos